Access our demo library to view BeyondTrust products in action.

 We scanned 20 MB of the worker's memory and found 52 GUIDs that we can confirm are Dataverse organization IDs.
 Our own org ID appeared among them, positively identified via the sidecar's `GetWorkerAssignedMetadata` response (labeled as `CDS/OrganizationId:53c71faa-...`.

 Out of the 52 GUIDs, 43 matched exactly with org IDs found in the sidecar's `AppInsightsConnectionString`, a telemetry routing table that maps every organization on the cluster to its instrumentation key.
 The remaining 9 GUIDs did not appear in the sidecar data, leaving their origins unknown.
-This cross-tenant information leak was confirmed with Microsoft on a call.
+This cross-org information leak was confirmed with Microsoft on a call.

 We also walked away with 46 proprietary Microsoft DLLs comprising the entire Plex infrastructure stack.
 After decompiling them into roughly 14,000 C# source files using ILSpy, what began as a container escape turned into a full infrastructure audit.